 Below is a list of applicable legislation relating to the use, operation, maintenance and inspection of mobile cranes in Yukon.

-Many Regulations under Yukon’s Occupational Health and Safety Act require compliance with standards published by the Canadian Standards Association (CSA) Group.
+Many Regulations under Yukon’s Workers’ Safety and Compensation Act require compliance with standards published by the Canadian Standards Association (CSA) Group.
 Registration with CSA Communities is required to view the standards, but you are under no obligation to purchase anything.

 From learning the basics of safe crane operations, to building an understanding of hand signals and various knots, training is the foundation of crane safety.
 Below is a list of courses offered in Yukon.
 Please note that training taken outside of the territory may also be accepted within Yukon.